mgrigoriev8109/facebook-clone/README.md

 ---
 #model Post
-belongs_to: :user
+belongs_to :user
-has_many: :comments
+has_many :comments
-has_many: :likes, as: :liked_content
+has_many :likes, as: :liked_content

 #schema
 t.belongs_to :user